The Texas Women's Health Program provides low-income women with:

 One family planning exam each year, which might include:

-- Screening for breast and cervical cancers, diabetes, sexually transmitted diseases, and high blood pressure
+- Screening for breast and cervical cancers, diabetes, sexually-transmitted infections, and high blood pressure

 - Family planning counseling and education, which can include natural family planning and abstinence.